katjakarhu/HAPI-API/README.md

 More details here: http://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication

+# API Throttling

+Anonymous users can make 100 requests per day.

+Authenticated users can make 10000 requests per day.

+These are set in `settings.py` -> `DEFAULT_THROTTLE_RATES`

 # Accessing API via Urls

 URL check functionality can be found in with an url as a parameter: https://localhost:8000/urlcheck/v1/http://www.google.com//